ACEsuit/mace/README.md

 We are happy to accept pull requests under an [MIT license](https://choosealicense.com/licenses/mit/).
 Please copy/paste the license text as a comment into your pull request.

+## Pretrained Universal MACE Checkpoints

+### Materials Project

+We have collaborated with the Materials Project (MP) who trained universal MACE checkpoints covering 89 elements on 1.6 M bulk crystals in the [MPTrj dataset](https://figshare.com/articles/dataset/23713842) selected from MP relaxation trajectories.
+These pretrained models were used for materials stability prediction in [Matbench Discovery](https://matbench-discovery.materialsproject.org) and the corresponding [preprint](https://arxiv.org/abs/2308.14920).
+For easy reuse, these checkpoints were published on [Hugging Face](https://huggingface.co/cyrusyc/mace-universal).

 ## References

 If you use this code, please cite our papers: